Overview of Bhutan Tour

 Juni Handmade Paper Factory and Bumthang Owl Trek are the most doable things in Thimphu.

-The Bumthang Owl Trek is the wildest and engaging activities to do in Thimphu.
+The Bumthang Owl Trek is the wildest and engaging activity to do in Thimphu.
 You will run into hundreds of these majestic birds in this trek.
 Hooting at night is what they do to entertain us.
-You can have a beautiful three long day trip and explore the Bumthang and Choekar valleys.
+You can have a beautiful three-long day trip and explore the Bumthang and Choekar valleys.

 From there, you will get fantastic views of Mt.
 Gangkarpunsum, ZampalamChudek, and TharpalingGompas.

 Bhutan is an immensely rich country based on its cultural heritage and arts, Junghi Handmade Paper Factory, is an exciting thing to do in Thimpu.
 It also teaches tourists about traditional papermaking techniques, which include pulping, rolling, and coloring the paper.

 Discovering the Thimpu and its people are getting popular and has become a dream of many travelers around the world.
 Thimpu visit offers you a wide variety of things to observe, such as a long list of Buddhist sites.
 We can enjoy seeing the old Monastery, museums, and other beautiful places to explore the best places to visit in Bhutan.